Cluedrew/little-scribe/scribbler/README.md

 function definitions at the end.

 ##### Parsing Patterns
-There are two parse nodes:
+There are two parse modes:
 + **signature**, or pattern mode: Used to read in pattern and create new signatures.
 While in signature mode every FirstWord begins a sentence and every Period ends a sentence.